 8 tips for conquering presentation nerves

 Even the most seasoned of speakers gets presentation nerves - so don't be surprised if you do.
 It's normal.
-We worry about being boring, people leaving early, forgetting our content, needing to go to the bathroom, being unable to answer questions, keeping the audience engaged, our tights falling down, losing a button on a blouse or technology letting us down.
+We worry about being boring, people leaving the meeting, forgetting our content, needing to go to the bathroom, being unable to answer questions, keeping the audience engaged, or technology letting us down.
 The list is endless.
 I once saw a top politician have a bad case of brain freeze on national television.
 She just forgot her main points.

 So here are 8 tips that help even experienced presenter make a flawless delivery!

 Focus on how well you are going to do rather than get caught up in a cycle of self-destructive negative thoughts.
 Remember you can't live a positive life with a negative mind and that philosophy drills down to every thought you have.
 Yes, every one!
 If you convince yourself you are going to mess up, the chances are ...you will.
 Own your capacity for success and you will succeed!

 Whether you do the TED star Amy Cuddy power pose, stretch out, voice exercises or stand on your chair and howl at the moon.
 Get to a place where you feel empowered.

 Tip 3: Concentrate on something other than you

 This shifts the focus from what’s going on for you, to an external object or person.
 Look closely at a light or door at the back of the room.
 The usher in the side aisle, or the woman with a blue dress in the 5th row.
 It doesn't matter.
 With the current #WFH this can be more challenging on screen.
 You can concentrate by working on maintaining eye contact with your camera, take a look at our virtual presence blog which includes video's with Nancy Milton to Improve your Virtual Presence Instantly.